 How To Become One

 Becoming a bookie is easy.
 In fact, anyone can become a bookie without doing any courses in college.
-But, some take degrees in mathematics to become better mathematicians in their odds setting or hire odds compilers.
+However, some take degrees in mathematics to become better mathematicians in their odds setting or hire odds compilers.

 Get A Pay Per Head Software

 It is packed with several management tools to help you track bets, automate processes, and much more.

-The other step is to find clients that want to place bets with you.
+The other step is to find clients who want to place bets with you.
 But, you have to market your service and entice clients to choose to place bets with you.
 You can start with friends and family before expanding your circle.

 The last step is to open your business.
 You will need the internet and a phone or desktop.
 You can log in to your dashboard using your login information used to create a pay-per-head bookie.
 Then, you can activate the markets for which you want to take bets.